Home » About Ms Bella St John

 Through Endangered British and my creative work, I hope to inspire others to see the value in protecting these cultural gems.
 It’s my way of giving back and ensuring that these traditions, places, and species continue to have a place in the modern world.

-Unfortunately, I do not qualify for any of the British resident visas so, unless Mr Right turns up, I cannot live in the land I so dearly love, but I can support from afar(I’ve been waiting a couple of decades for Mr Right, but I haven’t given up hope – well, almost but not quite…)
+Unfortunately, I do not qualify for any of the British resident visas so, unless/until Mr Right turns up, I cannot live in the land I so dearly love, but I can support from afar(I’ve been waiting a couple of decades for Mr Right, but I haven’t given up hope – well, almost but not quite…)

 aid: